Appdynamics/oracle-monitoring-extension/README.md

-# AppDynamics Oracle Database - Monitoring Extension
+# Oracle Database Monitoring Extension

-This extension works only with the standalone machine agent.

 ## Use Case
 The Oracle Database is an object-relational database management system.